Researcher, Intelligent Data Engineering Lab (INDE Lab), Informatics Institute, University of Amsterdam

 I began my career in 1982 as a Senior Research Programmer at Carnegie Mellon University's Robotics Institute.
 In 1984, I became one of the first knowledge engineers of the expert-systems era at Inference Corporation, where I helped build ART, one of the period's leading commercial AI tools.
 I went on to serve as founder and CTO of three startups (Limbex, TriVida, and Siderean) and as Chief Architect at Elsevier.
 After forty years in industry, I have returned to academic research at the University of Amsterdam's INDE Lab.
 I hold a PhD in Computer Science from the University of Amsterdam and a BS in Applied Mathematics (Computer Science) from Carnegie Mellon University.

 I argue that knowledge engineering is explicitation: making the practice of a community of experts explicit, so that it can be reasoned with, evaluated, and answered for.
-The last of these has been the hard part, a constant problem from the rule-based systems of the 1980s to today's large language models: how do we build AI applications such that we can be accountable for their commitments?
+The last of these has been the hard part, a constant problem from the rule-based systems of the 1980s to today's large language models: how do we build AI applications such that we can be accountable for what they produce?

 -